The Bird and the Bee Sides: Background

-The Nashville Tennis EP (whose title is a pun on Nashville, Tennessee) includes 13 tracks of new material that allowed the band to explore their sound by channeling country and ska influences, as well as feature compositions by band members other than Thiessen and Hoopes.
+The Nashville Tennis EP (whose title is a pun on Nashville, Tennessee) includes 13 tracks of new material that allowed the band to explore their sound by channeling country and reggae influences, as well as feature compositions by band members other than Matt Thiessen and Matt Hoopes.

 The Bird and the Bee Sides is a collection of rarities or unreleased demos from earlier in the band's career.
+Thiessen said that the release was to give the band "a little breathing room" before working on their next album.